 - (1) These examination regulations (RaPO) govern the general processes and procedures for student examinations in the degree programs at Europa-Universität Flensburg.
-Degree program and examination regulations and subject-specific examination regulations for individual degree programs give specific regulations on the processes and procedures, content, and requirements of individual bachelor's and master's degree programs and/or degree subject components. - (2) In certain instances, the degree program and examination regulations for individual degree programs may differ from or expand on the provisions of these general examination regulations.
+Specific regulations on the processes and procedures, content and requirements of individual bachelor's and master's degree programs and/or their degree subject components (Teilstudiengänge) are provided in the Degree Program and Examination Regulations and the subject-specific examination regulations for each degree program. - (2) In certain instances, the Degree Program and Examination Regulations for individual programs may differ from or expand on the provisions of these General Examination Regulations.